ashleysally00/Uttarakhand-Land-Surface-Temperature-LST-Analysis-Using-GEE/README.md

 Land Surface Temperature (LST) measures the temperature of the Earth's surface, including soil, vegetation, and built-up areas. ...
 Land Surface Temperature (LST) measures the temperature of the Earth's surface, which includes soil, vegetation, and built-up areas.
 It is derived from satellite thermal infrared data and reflects the heat emitted from the ground.
 This thermal information helps assess how different surfaces interact with heat - a critical factor in determining wildfire risk. <br> <br>
-*This repo includes my own data collection and EDA for a group machine learning project.
-You can view the main project, [here](https://github.com/OmdenaAI/DehradunIndiaChapter_ForestFirePredictionandEarlyWarningSystem).*

 ___
 To better predict how fires might behave in the future, we analyzed data from **January 2012 to June 30, 2024**, focusing on Uttarakhand (though you can modify the geographic region to suit your specific research).